nalepae/pandarallel/README.md

  For the `Dataframe.apply` example [here](https://github.com/nalepae/pandarallel/blob/master/docs/examples.ipynb), here is the comparative benchmark with "standard" `apply` and with `parallel_apply` (error bars are too small to be displayed).
  Computer used for this benchmark:
  - OS: Linux Ubuntu 16.04
- - Hardware: Intel Core i7 @ 3.40 GHz (4 cores)
+ - Hardware: Intel Core i7 @ 3.40 GHz - 4 cores (8 threads)
- - Number of workers (parallel processes) used: 4

  ![Benchmark](https://github.com/nalepae/pandarallel/blob/master/docs/apply_vs_parallel_apply.png)